-1 1 i Position.
+Position.
 Which Side of Channel.
 Colour.
 Depth of Water in Fathoms.
-MARKS for BUOYS.
-North extremity of Beau- mont shoal (page 282).
+Marks for Buoys.
+North extremity of Beaumont shoal (page 282).
 South Black 4 St. Lawrence church, North; point Levi church just open northward of Martiniere point.
 West end of Madame island (page 286).
-Middle Red 51 St Vallier church S. 1⁄2 E.: a house on the west end of Reaux island just open to the northward of Madame island.
+Middle Red 5 1⁄2 St Vallier church S. \( \frac{1}{2} \) E.: a house on the west end of Reaux island just open to the northward of Madame island.
 Rock on Quarantine Ground (page 285).
 North Chequered black and white 7 North side of the rock; south-west point of Goose island W.S.W.
 East end of Grosse Patch (page 284).
-Middle White 23 North side of Margaret island N.E. b.
-E. 1 / 2 E. West end of Margarets tail (page 284).
-North Red 23 South side of Margaret island N.E. b.
+Middle White 21⁄2 North side of Margaret island N.E. b.
+E. 1⁄2 E. West end of Margarets tail (page 284).
+North Red 21/2 South side of Margaret island N.E. b.
 E. West end of Crane island shoal (page 284).
 North Red 3 The two beacons (in sugar loaf forms on the south side of Crane island in one; Middle and Crow islands in one.
 North extreme of Bank of St. Thomas (page 272).
 South Black 2 The red sugar loaf and white diamond beacons, on the south point of Crane island, in one; and Haystack island in one with the west point of Crane island.
 South side of Crane island (page 275).
-North Red 3 1 Macpherson house N. $\frac{1}{2}$ E.; St. Ignace church touching the cast end of the peninsula.
+North Red 31/2 Macpherson house N. \( \frac{1}{2} \) E.; St. Ignace church touching the east end of the peninsula.
 West end of Beaujeu bank (page 275).
-Middle White 3 The two white beacons on Crane island in one; Stone Pillar light- house open two or three sails' breadth to the southward of Goose island reef, Goose island shoal (page 275).
+Middle White 3 The two white beacons on Crane island in one; Stone Pillar light-house open two or three sails' breadth to the southward of Goose island reef, Goose island shoal (page 275).
 North Red 4 Onion island N.W.; south side of Crane island S.W.
 2 W. East end of the patch, east of Beaujeu bank (page 275).
-Middlə White 8 The beacon on the Meadows of Goose island in one with the centre of Onion island; the south side of Crane island S.W. b.
-W. 1⁄2 W. Channel patch (page 275) Middle Chequered black and white 3 The diamond beacon in the parish of St. Jean, Port Jolie, open to the westward of St. Jean church; the north side of Goose island reef and Stone Pillar in one.
+Middle White 3 The beacon on the Meadows of Goose island in one with the centre of Onion island; the south side of Cranc island S.W. b.
+W. 1⁄2 W. Channel patch (page 275).
+Middle Chequered black and white 3 The diamond beacon in the parish of St. Jean, Port Jolie, open to the westward of St. Jean church; the north side of Goose island reef and Stone Pillar in one.
 Patch off St. Jean church (page 271).
-South Black 3 The beacon in sugar-loaf form in the parish of St. Jean, port Jolie, in one with the church; the high rock on Goose island reef just shut in behind the south point of the South Pillar.
+Black 8 The beacon in sugar-loaf form in the parish of St. Jean, port Jolie, in one with the church; the high rock on Goose island reef just shut in behind the south point of the South Pillar.
 South-west point of Shoals of St. Roque in the Tra- verse (page 271).
-South Black 3 St. Roque church E. \ddagger N.; the high rock at the south-west extreme of Goose island reef open one or two degrees to the northward of the Stone Pillar.
+South Black 3 St. Roque church E. ?
+N.; the high rock at the south-west extreme of Goose island reef open one or two degrees to the northward of the Stone Pillar.